laudominik/wm/README.md

 # XROAGWEM
 Window manager written in Rust.
-Heavily inspired by DWM implementation.
+Heavily inspired by DWM.
+See [config.rs](src/config.rs) for wm configuration.